decentraland/adr/content/ADR-284-private-voice-chat.md

 After having had the voice chat for nearby users in previous versions of Decentraland, the need of having private voice conversations between users was identified as an important feature.

-In this new feature, a user (now on called the **caller**) is able to ring another user (from now on the **callee**), which initiates the call flow.
+In this new feature, a user is able to ring another user (from now on the **caller** and **callee**, respectively), initiating the call flow.
 The callee has the capability of rejecting this call or accepting it and the caller can cancel the process at any time.
-If the callee chooses to reject it or the caller cancels it, the ringing process will end, notifying the caller about the decision the callee made.
+If the callee rejects the call or the caller cancels it, the ringing process ends, notifying the user of the action taken by the other party.
 Case contrary, by accepting the call, the callee and the caller will both receive tokens to connect to the real time service that will facilitate the call ([LiveKit](https://livekit.io/) at the time of this ADR).
-Both users can end the call at any time, which will result in the other user being disconnected from the call.
+Either user can end the call at any time, disconnecting the other and finalizing the call.

-The feature considers a some restrictions, with the aim to improve the user experience, that need to be enforced:
+The feature includes certain restrictions that must be enforced to improve the user experience:

 - A user can't participate in more than one private voice chat simultaneously.
 - A user can't be ringing or receiving a call from multiple users simultaneously.
-- A user can't start a private voice chat with another user if at least one of them has their privacy settings set to _only friends_ and they are not friends.
+- A user can't start a private voice chat with another user if they are not friends and either of them has enabled the _only friends_ privacy setting.
-- A user can't be initiate a call or receive a call from be someone if they're not connected.
+- A user can't initiate or receive a call unless it is connected in-world.

 Following the user restrictions mentioned above, there are some restrictions for the voice chat that are required to be enforced as well:

-- A ringing private voice chat can't be ringing for an indeterminate amount of time, they must be expired.
+- Unattended ringing private voice chats will automatically expire after a set period.
-- A private voice chat where one of the users didn't connect for an expected amount of time must not exist
+- If a user fails to connect within an expected timeframe, the private voice chat will be terminated.
-- A private voice chat where one of the users disconnected, due to connectivity issues, for an expected amount of time must not exist
+- If a user disconnects due to connectivity issues, the chat will expire if not reconnected in time.
-- A private voice chat where one of the users disconnected willingly must not exist.
+- If a user intentionally disconnects, the private voice chat will be immediately terminated.

-All of these restrictions are enforced either through the Social Services or the Comms Gatekeeper, through private voice chat updates or through LiveKit actions respectively.
+These restrictions are enforced by either the Social Services (_via private voice chat updates_) or the Comms Gatekeeper (_via LiveKit actions_).

 ## Specification

-This section specifies the interaction between the Explorer and the Social Service for the purposes of ringing someone, receiving voice chat updates and using LiveKit for the real time voice communication interactions.
+This section specifies the interaction between the Explorer and the Social Service for the purposes of ringing someone, receiving voice chat updates, and using LiveKit for real-time voice interactions.

 ### Starting a private voice chat

 Starting a private voice chat is done by performing the `StartPrivateVoiceChat` RPC call with the callee address to the Social Service.
-If the start process is successful, that is, it complies with the requirements mentioned in the _Context_ section, the ringing process is started.
+If the process complies with the requirements mentioned in the (_Context_)[#Context] section, the call process will initiate successfully.

-It must be taken into consideration that this is an asynchronous flow, meaning that if the start process is successful, it will return immediately with a call id.
+It must be taken into consideration that this is an asynchronous flow, meaning that if the start process is successful, it will return immediately with a call ID.
-This call ID can be used to identify the call and end it (if the user wants to).
-The callee will be notified through the updates subscription mechanism mentioned in the _Subscribing private voice chats updates_ section.
+This call ID can be used to identify the call and end it.
+The callee will be notified through the updates subscription mechanism mentioned in the (_Subscribing private voice chats updates_)[#Subscribing-private-voice-chats-updates] section.

 Here's the interaction flow of the Explorer and the Social Service: